- Places to Explore

 Venice Restaurant Reviews

-Dining options in Venice range from the ultra high-end, where jackets and ties are a must, to the very casual.
-Once staunchly traditional, many restaurants have renovated their menus along with their dining rooms, creating dishes that blend classic Venetian elements with ingredients less common to the lagoon environs.
+Dining options in Venice range from the ultrahigh end, where jackets are required and shorts are a no-go, to the very casual.
+Once staunchly traditional, many restaurants have revamped their menus along with their dining rooms, creating dishes that blend classic Venetian elements with ingredients and methods less common to the lagoon environs.

-Mid-range restaurants are often more willing to make the break, offering innovative options while keeping dishes like sarde in saor and fegato alla veneziana available as mainstays.
+Mid- and upper-range restaurants are often more willing to make the break, offering innovative options while keeping dishes like sarde in saor and fegato alla veneziana available as mainstays.
 Restaurants are often quite small with limited seating, so make sure to reserve ahead.
-It's not uncommon for restaurants to have two seatings a night, one at 7 and one at 9.
+It's not uncommon for restaurants to have two sittings per night, one at 7 and one at 9.
 A traditional Italian meal includes several courses and should be a leisurely affair; so if you don't want to be rushed, opt for the later sitting.

 Browse Venice Restaurants